AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ## What is the end goal?
 The idea is to have one RPI(we will call it a head node until a proper name is given) acting as a router and hosting DHCP server.
 Other RPIs would get IPs in a dedicated subnet and communicate with the outside world through the head node.
-I still want to preserve possibility of connecting to nodes using their home network IPs.
+I still want to preserve the possibility of connecting to nodes using their home network IPs.
 This way I can preserve access if I break the head node.

 ![ascii-rpi-topology.png](/public/ascii-rpi-topology.png)

 ## Fans set up

-Last time I was setting up this cluster, I have cut some corners because I did not have soldering station, but this time I ready to set thing right.
+The last time I was setting up this cluster, I cut some corners because I did not have a soldering station, but this time I ready to set thing right.
 Two fans came with standard pin connector.
 It is not an option to use GPIO to power them up as PoE hat will take all the pins.
 I have used some of my old USB cables and got a pair of USB powered fans.

 ![fans.jpeg](/public/fans.jpeg)